AiiDA-TrainsPot: Towards automated training of neural-network interatomic potentials: Results and discussion

-We showcase AiiDA-TrainsPot with a fully automated training campaign of a NNIP for all carbon allotropes.
-Carbon represents an ideal test case due to its rich structural diversity, which include 0D fullerenes, 1D nanotubes, 2D graphene, various 3D crystals, including diamond and layered forms such as graphite.
+As a first validation study, we showcase AiiDA-TrainsPot with an active learning training of a NNIP for all carbon allotropes.
+Carbon represents an ideal test case due to its rich structural diversity, which includes 0D fullerenes, 1D nanotubes, 2D graphene, various 3D crystals, including diamond and layered forms such as graphite.

 We conduct two independent validation runs, both initiated from the same set of 48 carbon structures primarily sourced from the Materials Cloud 2D and 3D databases~\cite{MaterialsCloud} (44 structures), supplemented with 4 selected low-dimensional structures (nanoribbons and fullerenes) from the dataset developed by Drautz \textit{et al.}~\cite{Drautz}.